kluo/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

    .tar.gz file so that you can see its contents in a list of folders and files.

-   To do this on a Windows computer, you'll need to download a third-party program.
+   To do this on a Windows computer, you need to download a third-party program.
 For more information, see `How to Unpack a tar File in Windows
    <http://www.haskell.org/haskellwiki/How_to_unpack_a_tar_file_in_Windows>`_,
    `How to Extract a Gz File <http://www.wikihow.com/Extract-a-Gz-File>`_, `The